voschezang/coding-handbook/intelligence/knowledge.md

 The [scientific method](https://en.wikipedia.org/wiki/Scientific_method) focusses on acquiring knowledge through experiments and publications.
 It consists of making falsifiable [predictions](https://en.wikipedia.org/wiki/Hypothesis) and attempts to make generalizations.
 It can be split up into natural, formal, social and applied science.

 - It is biased towards physical objects and their measurable properties.
 It tends to de-emphasize subjective experience.
 - Science, and especially the subject-object split has clear limits.
+It does not cover (moral) values.
 The boundary includes the following:
     - In mathematics.
 [Axioms of mathematics](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems).
     - In physics.
 The [standard model](https://en.wikipedia.org/wiki/Elementary_particle) and [relativity](https://en.wikipedia.org/wiki/Theory_of_relativity).
 [Quantum gravity](https://en.wikipedia.org/wiki/Quantum_gravity).
 [Dark matter](https://en.wikipedia.org/wiki/Dark_matter).
     - Before physics.
 [Metaphysics](https://en.wikipedia.org/wiki/Metaphysics).